Stachacl/firebase-chat/README.md

 - Log in via Coogle account to get in the chat room
 - Send messages
 - Receive messages
+- Different CSS styles for sent and received messages
 - Log out while saving all messages
 - Form Autofocus
-- Scroll to the latest message
+- Scroll to the latest message by default

+Background image source - Firebase marketing email.